Looking good on camera: The dos and don’ts

 Wear any form of green:

 It is vital to avoid wearing green when shooting in front of a greenscreen — you could run into problems with your shirt disappearing because of it being a similar color to the green background that gets keyed out.
 It’s also a good idea to just plainly avoid all green-colored shirts because light can bounce off of your shirt and give your skin a slight green tint.
-And the camera will pick up every bit of that green hue in your skin.

 Wear these colors: deep black, bright whites, and nude.